-What does responsive mean in web design
+What does responsive mean in web design?

-Why is responsive web design important
+Why is responsive web design important?

 The number of smartphone users worldwide today surpasses three billion.
-It is forecast to grow further by several hundred million in the next few years; it means that just creating a website is no longer enough.
-More and more people are performing online activities through their smartphones; that’s why it is essential to use responsive web design.
-When a person observes an attractive design and convenient usage, he wants to use it on the other devices, on a computer, laptop, tablet, or smartwatch.
-It is important to use responsive web design so as not to spoil the impression of your website.
+It is forecasted to grow further by several hundred million in the next few years.
+It means that just creating a website is no longer enough.
+More and more people are performing online activities through their smartphones.
+That’s why it is essential to create designs that can look good on their devices, and a responsive approach is the best solution here.

 How responsive web design works